Lupercio421/Lupercio421/ReadMe.md

 - 🎓 I earned a B.A/M.A dual degree in Statistics and Applied Math from [CUNY - Hunter College][school]
 - 🌱 I’m currently learning GCP Fundamentals, Data Structures and Algorithms, and Power BI
-- 👨‍💼 I’m currently a Data Science and Data Engineer intern at the [NYC Cyber Command][nyc3]
+- 👨‍💼 I’m currently a Data Science and Data Engineer intern at the [NYC Office of Cyber Command][nyc3]
 - 🥅 2022 Goals: Contribute to Open Source projects, Volunteer with Public Agencies, Continue to learn Advanced Statistical Learning Topics, learn Data Engineering fundamentals and tools
 - ⚡ Fun facts: I speak Spanish and like to bike around Queens